peroper/GlobalForester-API/README.md

 #### Flags

--p or --path, the relative path to the json containing the Project details -t or --teamId, the ID of the Team you want to upload your Projects to
+-p or --path, the relative path to the json containing the Project details.
+-t or --teamId, the ID of the Team you want to upload your Projects to.

 ### get_rapid_orthophotos_for_project

 Downloads all Rapid Orthophotos in a Project.
-The images are saved as jpeg files under _/rapid_orthophotos_.
+The images are saved as jpeg files in the _/rapid_orthophotos_ subfolder.

 #### Flags

-- -p or --project, the ID of the Project that contains the Rapid Orthophotos
+- -p or --project, the ID of the Project that contains the Rapid Orthophotos.